 There are big restrooms near men’s entrance to the Wailing Wall.
 If you turn your back to the men’s entry and walk for about 30 meters towards the stairs, then you will see the toilets to your right.

 Before discussing the history and other interesting facts, let’s talk about the names.
 The most popular names are The Western Wall, Wailing Wall, and Kotel.
 And they all refer to the same place.
 What do they mean?
 We will discuss each of them in the next sections.

 The Western Wall

-When Herod the Great started the expansion of the Second Jewish Temple, he understood that more space is required (for the Temple itself and its auxiliary buildings).
-Thus they used the natural, steep hill known as the Temple Mount, and created a large rectangular structure topped by a huge flat platform.
+When Herod the Great started expanding the Second Jewish Temple, he understood that more space is required (for the Temple itself and its auxiliary buildings).
+Thus they used the natural, steep hill known as the Temple Mount and created a large rectangular structure topped by a huge flat platform.
 And around this compound, they built a wall.
 The Western Wall got its name because it was to the West of the Temple.

 Most Israeli use the word Kotel.
 Kotel is a synonym to the word wall in Hebrew.
 Thus, if you talk to locals, and they do not understand you, use the word Kotel.

 The Wailing Wall

 There is an old joke in Israel.
 And it tells about an old Jew that comes to Israel and wants to visit the Kotel.
 But he forgets the name and says to the taxi driver: “Take me to the place where all Jews cry”.
 And the driver took him to the Government Tax Agency.

 As they say, there is a grain of truth in every joke.
 In other languages, the Western Wall became known as The Wailing Wall, due to seeing Jews crying and praying near the Kotel.
 But in Israel, people do not say The Wailing Wall.
 And many probably will not understand you if you use this term.